Mi-LeV/DlVideosFromYt/README.md

 __WARNING : do NOT download music you don't own or which is not free-to-use__

 This is a script which allows you to download a high number of mp3 from  youtube videos.
+No need to have the URLs, the script will search the videos and playlists by searching them.
 # How does it works ?

-* Open a text file named text_file.txt in the same folder.
+* Open a text file named titles.txt in the same folder.
 * Write in it the titles of the videos you want from youtube (1 by line).
 If you add "playlist" at the beginning of a line, then the script will search for playlists.
 * Then execute youtube.py